 Occasionally, parental rights terminations occur on a completely voluntary basis.
 Some parents strongly believe that it is in everybody’s best interest if they no longer hold responsibility for their children.
 That being said, voluntary termination of rights is not a viable means of avoiding child support payments.

 When it occurs on an involuntary basis, termination of parental rights begins with reports of abuse or neglect, followed by a detailed investigation.
 Based on ensuing findings, cases may be referred to county attorneys for Child in Need of Protection or Services (CHIPS) investigations.
 This essentially serves as a request for the court to rule in favor of CPS involvement.

 Should the judge determine that protective services are warranted, a case plan can be drafted to grant the parent time to address areas of concern.
 A court hearing may follow for those who fail to follow their case plan.
 Depending on the evidence, this hearing could end with a complete loss of parental rights.
 This may extend not only to parental rights regarding current children, but also the right to care for any future children the allegedly negligent or abusive parent may have.

 Whether you’re looking to voluntarily give up your rights as a parent or face an investigation that could lead to an involuntary loss of rights, you can benefit from strong legal counsel.
-Look to the Brown Law Offices for help during this difficult time.
+Look to the law firm of Barna, Guzy & Steffen, Ltd. for help during this difficult time.